Ethereal Planes, Tragedy, and Creepy Kids

 Why is San Diego’s Old Town so haunted?

-No matter what draws you to listen to stories about the supernatural, Old Town will give you a unique and compelling experience that will have you thinking long after.
+No matter what draws you to listen to stories of the supernatural, our Gaslamp District ghost tour will give you a unique and compelling experience that will leave you thinking long after.

-Our San Diego Old Town Ghost Tour takes you through 8-12 different sites around the Old Town area, each one ratcheting up the tension more and more.
-Meet your experienced tour guide at the intersection of Juan Street and Twiggs Street, near the Old Town San Diego sign at least 15 minutes before your tour’s scheduled departure time.
-The standard tour takes about an hour, and takes you through several landmark locations in the Old Town area.
+Our San Diego Ghost Tour takes you through 8-12 different sites around the Gaslamp Quarter, each stop ratcheting up the tension more and more.
+Meet your experienced tour guide outside the Balboa Theatre in Horton Plaza Park.
+Please arrive at least 15 minutes before your tour’s scheduled departure time.
+The standard tour takes about an hour, and takes you through several landmark locations in the Gaslamp area.
 If you select the extended tour, you will get another 30 minutes of chilling stories and historical locations!

-Our San Diego ghost tour meets at the corner of Juan Street and Twiggs Street near the Old Town San Diego sign.
+All Ghost Tours meet outside the Balboa Theatre in Horton Plaza Park at 868 Fourth Ave, San Diego, CA 92101.
 Tours are held rain or shine.
 Please note that we do not go inside the buildings, and we also do not meet inside.
 However, you are more than welcome to tour the public locations at your leisure after the tour has ended.

 The one mile standard tour should take about an hour.
-If you choose the extended tour, you will take another 30 minutes to explore an additional 0.5 miles through the Heritage Historic Park immediately after the standard tour ends.
+If you choose the extended tour, you will take another 30 minutes to explore an additional 0.5 miles and more haunted locations!

 One-hour tours start at 8pm.
 Please arrive at the meeting location fifteen minutes before the tour begins, and make sure you leave plenty of time to find parking or to get to the location.
 Our tours are held regardless of weather conditions unless severe storms are announced.